marcodelmastro/AdventOfCode2021/README.md

 * [Day 4](Day04.ipynb).
 In principle easy, if only I did not get stuck on part one becouse I initially forgot to check both rows and column!

+* [Day 5](Day05.ipynb).
+Part 1 simple.
+Part 2 was obviously introducing diagonals, implementing them required a bit of care to preserve orientation.